 - Wilderness first aid or wilderness first responder certification (required of 1 guide on each trip)

-- ACA Level II Instructor certification (recommended for at least 1 guide on each trip)
+- ACA Level II Instructor certification, or equivalent (recommended for at least 1 guide on each trip)

 - Guides must carry one can of bear spray and be trained in its use if the group is exiting the water for an extended period of time.